leonorbt/miniRT/README.md

 Identifier C

-View point coordinates (x,y,z) --> should we transform this into (0,0,0)? or is it just an intro?
+View point coordinates (x,y,z) --> should we transform this into (0,0,0)?
+It seems like a valid approach

 3d normalized orientation vector for each x,y,z axis, ranging between -1 and 1